hyland-uw/hyland-uw.github.io/src/pages/index.md

     of Kahan-Ng by Ren-Cang Li, one of Kahan\'s PhD students.
 This is the only paper I have found which cites the unpublished Kahan-Ng work.
+-   A blog post from Shane Peelar [disassembling the game Interstate 76](https://inbetweennames.net/blog/2021-05-06-i76rsqrt/) to find a use of the Kahan-Ng method in 1997.

 ## Square root approximations
 The square root is a function which often appears in the critical path of a lot of applications and unlike addition, multiplication, and division, it is was not commonly implemented in hardware for most of the history of computing.
 As a result, many different software approximations have been developed.